OUR APPROACH

 To educate pharmacies and help them with their waste disposal, a pilot project was initiated for sustainable waste segregation and management, at 20 pharmacies in Delhi.

-This first-of-its-kind partnership promotes sustainable healthcare practices through an on-ground awareness campaign for pharmacy owners and their staff on the need and appropriate methods of segregation, disposal and recycling of waste materials in a responsible manner.
+The program promoted sustainable waste management practices through an on-ground awareness campaign for pharmacy owners and their staff on the need and appropriate methods of segregation, disposal, and recycling of waste material in a responsible manner

 Awareness drive being conducted at the pharmacies